spinnaker/spinnaker.github.io/community/contributing/docs/github-changes.md

     For more information, see [commit message guidelines](https://www.spinnaker.io/community/contributing/submitting/#commit-message-conventions).

     In the **second field**, provide a clear and detailed description of your PR.
-Please do not to leave these feilds blank, as it is helpful to reviewers when merging your request to have additional context as to what your pull request is about.
+Do not to leave these feilds blank, as it is helpful to reviewers when merging your request to have additional context as to what your pull request is about.

 1. Select **propose file change**.
 1. Select **create pull request**.
 1. After the **open a pull request** screen appears, fill in the form with the following information:
       * The **subject** field of the pull request defaults to the commit summary.
 Please change this to add a brief summary of your PR changes.
       *  The **body** contains some template text.
 Delete this template text, or feel free to use it to help draft your own extended commit message detailing your pull request.
 PR descriptions are the first step to helping reviewers and project maintainers understand why your change was made.
-Any description is better than leaving this field blank, and will help get your PR merged faster!
+Any description is better than leaving this field blank, and help get your PR merged faster!
       *  Please leave the **allow edits from maintainers** checkbox selected.

 # Address feedback in GitHub